-Writing is not a single skill--it requires a complex performance of many skills to succeed.
-For example, a good academic essay requires you to:
+Writing is not a single skill.
+In fact, writing requires a complex performance of many skills to succeed.
+For example, a good academic paper requires you to:

 Have a look at the factsheets in the "related resources" box on this page.

 Reading as a writer (PDF): Learning how to read as a writer is a great way of improving your own writing.

 Source evaluation table (PDF): Helps to organise your thoughts and your research before you start writing.